amkirwan/ember-oauth2/README.md

   }
 ```

+The example above sets *google* as a *providerId* along with configuration information for the provider.
+The following params are required for configuring a valid provider *clientId*, *authBaseUri* and *redirectUri*.
+Depending on the provider you might need to provide additional and/or optional configuration key/values.

 The configuration object allows you to also customize the prefix for the state and token that are stored in the browsers localStorage.
 The default value for the state prefix is *state* and the default for token is *token*.
 Using the previous example you can customize the prefixes by doing the following.

 ```javascript